-Congratulations, college Class of ’15.
-New government unemployment numbers make your decision to get a college degree look smart: Unemployment was 5.5 in February, a low number that looks especially good compared with unemployment rates above 9 percent in the recession.
-For college graduates, joblessness was even lower: 2.7 percent.
+Congratulations, Class of ’17.
+New government unemployment numbers make your decision to get a college degree look smart: Unemployment, on average, was 4.7 percent in February, a very low number that looks especially good compared with unemployment rates above 9 percent during the Great Recession.

 You’ve got a lot on your mind right now.
 Do you really need to bother pumping up your credit score?

 You do.
 At the least put it fairly high on your list.
 Sadly, credit scores increasingly are used as a measure of our worth.
 Your score is supposed to measure the likelihood you’ll repay a loan.
 Credit card companies and lenders of every type will check your score before lending money and deciding what to charge for loans.

 A surprising number of others check credit scores, too, including utility companies, landlords, employers, government agencies and insurers, in deciding whom to do business with and what to charge.
 “In New York City, credit checks are even sometimes used to screen dog walkers and janitors,” writes The New York Times.